rabernat/group_resources/README.md

 1. **Plan for the Future**: A postdoc is a temporary position; yours well end before you know it.
 Think about your career goals and make a concrete plan for obtaining your next job; we will do everything we can to support you.
+1. **Communicate with the Group** and attend group meetings.
+(See Communication section below.)

 ### Grad Student Responsibilities

-Students have a complex range of responsibilities to manage.
+Grad students have a complex range of responsibilities to manage.
+Learning to deal with it all is part of the journey of graduate school.

 1. **Stay in Good Standing**: it is YOUR responsibility to understand all of the formal requirements of the graduate school and the department, and to stay ahead of all